 The extinction was brought about by a massive meteor impact, climate change, and supervolcano activity.
 The last dinosaur was thought to be a small two-legged dinosaur named Chenanisaurus barbaricu.

-Though you may never get to see a living dinosaur, the next best thing may live closer than you think.
+Though you may never get to see a living dinosaur, the next best thing may be to live closer than you think.
 Birds are considered by some to be modern dinosaurs!

 Conclusion